 From this point on, threat researchers assume that the authors hire money mules to pick up cash from infected ATMs while moving on to their next target.

 Distribution for the various samples used by the Silence Group is not restricted to one current geographical location.
-As shown in the example below, we can see that distribution includes the following countries (based off geo-ip information):
+As shown in the example below, we can see that distribution includes the following countries (based off of geo-IP information):

 Australia, Canada, France, Ireland, Latvia, The Netherlands, Poland, Spain, Sweden, and The United States.